 Frequently Asked Quetions

-Nigeria Data Protection Regulation
+Nigeria Data Protection Act

 • To safeguard the rights of Natural Persons to Data Privacy;